CenterBLC/N1904/docs/syntax-view.md

 The following images show John 1:1 using the syntas-view:

 <img src="features/images/John_1_1_syntax-view.png" width="650">

+Note that for some features from the wg-view, such as cls, junction, role, rule, and type, are shown in parallel to the syntax-view information on the right side of the symbol \\, while on the left side, it shows the values of the features typ, function, and rela.

 ### Impact on using parent and sibling feature